TV chef: Child poverty strategy must include healthy start scheme improvements

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Well-known chef Tom Kerridge is among campaigners calling on the Government to do more to tackle food insecurity as part of its upcoming child poverty strategy.
+Well-known chef Tom Kerridge is among campaigners calling on the Government to do more to tackle food insecurity as part of its forthcoming child poverty strategy.

 A scheme to help families with young children buy healthy food is falling short and needs reform to take in more people in need, the campaigners said in a letter.